 Summer is a great time to give your child the extra boost they need to feel confident and prepared for the upcoming school year.
 Signing up for summer tutoring can help reinforce key skills, fill in any learning gaps, and build strong foundations in a low-stress, supportive environment.
 Whether your child needs a little extra help in reading, math, or language development, tutoring provides personalized attention that can make a big difference.
 Plus, staying academically engaged over the summer helps students return to school ready to learn, with greater confidence and momentum from the start.
 Tutoring this summer is available from:

-- Ms. Violetta Cabrera: Spanish
+- Ms. Violeta Cabrera: Spanish

 - Ms. Maritza Traxler: Spanish Math